Facebook API: How to Post and Get Analytics Using the Facebook API

 Instead of using the Facebook API, you can add Facebook posting to your app quickly using Ayrshare’s easier social media API:

-// Install Ayrshare’s Node package: npm i social-post-api
+// Install Ayrshare’s Node package: npm i social-media-api

 // 1.
 Get your API key from https://app.ayrshare.com/api.